SecurityRiskAdvisors/dredd/README.md

 Skipped rules are rules that are in-compatible with the backend.
 For example: supplying a Splunk rule to an ES backed).
 Unsupported rules are rules that use features not supported by the backend.
 For example: using "near" with an Elasticsearch backend.

+**Note: Log archives**

+This tool assumes imported log data is from a trusted source.
+Do not process untrusted data.

 ### Suricata

 ```